Learn What To Do If You Get Sick On The Job Or Can't Work Due To COVID-19

 If you are unable to work due to a health problem, the general solution is to apply for disability to make up for your lost income.
 The coronavirus pandemic is no different.
 The question is whether your particular situation fits the disability insurance options available to you.

 There are two kinds of disability insurance: public and private.
-Public disability insurance is funded through Social Security and is known as “Social Security Disability,” or SSD.
-It’s funded through the income taxes paid by every person drawing a paycheck.
+Public disability insurance is funded by Social Security and is known as “Social Security Disability” (SSD).
+It’s funded by the income taxes paid by every person who draws a paycheck.
 In California, there are options available for both short-term and long-term disabilities.

 On the other hand, private disability insurance is something you purchase for yourself.
 These insurance policies work similarly to other private insurance and allow you to choose the coverage you want.
-If you have private insurance, you can check what coverage it offers you through your personal insurance portal.
+If you have private insurance, you can check your coverage through your personal insurance portal.

-“Also note that most private insurance plans have waiting periods before disability insurance kicks in, i.e. 90 from onset of disability.
-The EDD has stated that workers who have been diagnosed by a medical professional with coronavirus or have been exposed to the illness, as told by a medical professional, can file a Disability Insurance claim, which provides short term benefit payments to eligible workers who experience a full or partial wage loss.”
+“Also note that most private insurance plans have waiting periods before disability insurance kicks in, i.e., 90 days from the onset of disability.
+The EDD has stated that workers who have been diagnosed by a medical professional with coronavirus or have been exposed to the illness, as told by a medical professional, can file a Disability Insurance claim, which provides short-term benefit payments to eligible workers who experience a full or partial wage loss.”

-People working in retail and food service jobs are vulnerable to pandemic issues like coronavirus.
-They are some of the most likely to be exposed to the virus during their daily work, because customer service involves interacting with others every day.
-Most hourly jobs do not offer pay for hours not worked, so these workers need to be on-site in order to earn the money they need to live.
-Short term disability for coronavirus can help these workers recover without infecting their clientele.
+People working in retail and food service jobs are vulnerable to pandemic issues like the coronavirus.
+They are among the most likely to be exposed to the virus in their daily work, as customer service involves interacting with others.
+Most hourly jobs do not pay for hours not worked, so these workers need to be on-site to earn the money they need to live.
+Short-term disability for coronavirus can help these workers recover without infecting their clientele.

-The most at-risk segment of employees, however, are those in the healthcare field.
-CNAs, home care workers, and many other healthcare professions remain hourly positions.
-Obviously, the nature of working with patients who are ill, elderly or both makes these high-risk jobs in terms of exposure to the COVID-19 virus.
+The most at-risk segment of employees, however, is those in the healthcare field.
+CNAs, home care workers, and many other healthcare professionals remain in hourly positions.
+Obviously, the nature of working with patients who are ill, elderly, or both makes these high-risk jobs in terms of exposure to the COVID-19 virus.
 Fortunately, short-term disability benefits can help these workers cover expenses should they fall ill.

 Can you get workers’ compensation if you get the coronavirus at work?

-Since illness is a natural consequence of their jobs, the workers’ compensation claims of healthcare professionals are the most likely to succeed.
-It is unlikely work comp claims will be successful in terms of other types of work, however, “if [employees] become infected in an office setting or otherwise not in the medical field.”
+Since illness is a natural consequence of their jobs, healthcare professionals' workers’ compensation claims are most likely to succeed.
+It is unlikely work comp claims will be successful in terms of other types of work; however, “if [employees] become infected in an office setting or otherwise not in the medical field.”

 According to Puche, “Health care workers have the best argument for making a workers’ compensation claim [due to COVID-19], since the work injury would truly be work-related.”

 That means that most non-medical employees may have difficulty getting workers’ compensation for coronavirus-related illness.
-Even if it is likely that infection happened in the work environment, workers’ comp may not consider it the result of a specific job hazard.
+Even if it is likely that the infection occurred in the workplace, workers’ comp may not consider it a result of a specific job hazard.

 Is a medical professional who transmits the disease at work committing medical malpractice?

-If a medical professional contracts coronavirus, they can transmit it to others just like anyone else with the disease.
+If a medical professional contracts coronavirus, they can transmit it to others just as anyone else with the disease can.
 Unfortunately, the people that healthcare workers interact with are generally much more vulnerable than the average population.
-The question is whether this can be considered medical malpractice.
+The question is whether this constitutes medical malpractice.

 If you have concerns about potential medical malpractice cases, then consulting an attorney about your particular case is your best option.